-Whichever method you use, grinding your own beans and drinking freshly ground coffee can bring benefits over drinking pre-ground coffee.
+Whichever method you use, grinding your own beans and drinking freshly ground coffee can also bring benefits over drinking pre-ground coffee.
 Fresh coffee tends to be more flavourful – roasted beans are slower to go stale than shop-bought ground coffee, and having the smell of ground coffee around the house is a pleasure in its own right.

 Best coffee grinders at a glance